 It’s like the story of little orphan Andy.
 Andy’s greatest desire was to become part of a family.
 Every night, as he went to sleep in the orphanage, he dreamed about that.
-Then one day a couple came to the orphanage and told Andy that they were seriously thinking of adopting him.
+Then a couple came to the orphanage one day and told Andy they were seriously considering adopting him.
 But before they signed the adoption papers, they wanted him to come home with them for a month to see if it would work.
 Andy went with them and was on his best behavior.
-But the entire month he was on pins and needles.
+But the entire month, he was on pins and needles.
 Every night he wondered if he was good enough for them to accept him as their son.

 Now, let’s change the story.

-Instead of giving Andy a month-long trial, the first time the couple comes to the orphanage they adopt Andy.
-When they meet him, they throw their arms around him and joyfully tell him that they had adopted him.
-He is now officially their son!
-Andy can hardly believe it.
-All his dreams have come true.
-He goes home with them where they shower him with love.
-Instead of being on pins and needles, he is on cloud nine.
-Every night he pinches himself to see if this really happened to him.
-He is so filled with joy that all he wants to do is please them.
-And he does.
-In fact, since he is freed from the fear of being rejected by them, his personality bubbles up and he pleases them all the more.
-Instead of having a license to misbehave, he is freed to love them all the more.
+Instead of giving Andy a month-long trial, the first time the couple came to the orphanage, they adopted Andy.
+When they met, they threw their arms around him and joyfully told him they had adopted him.
+He was now officially their son!
+Andy could hardly believe it.
+All his dreams had come true.
+He went home with them, where they showered him with love.
+Instead of being on pins and needles, he was on cloud nine.
+Every night he pinches himself to see if this had really happened to him.
+He was so filled with joy that all he wanted to do was please them.
+And he did.
+Since he was freed from the fear of rejection, his personality bubbled up, and he pleased them all the more.
+Instead of having a license to misbehave, he was freed to love more.

 Fruits of Repentance

 This is how it is for those who believe that Jesus did it all for them.
-It is patently untrue that such people don’t want to do good works.
+It is untrue that such people don’t want to do good works.
 Doing good works is their heart’s desire.
-But they don’t do them because they think they must in order to be acceptable to God.
-Rather they are motivated, not out of fear of being rejected by God, but rather out of joy and gratitude for already being accepted by God through faith in Jesus.
-They do good works not in order to be saved but because they are already saved.
-That is why sometimes Scripture calls such works “fruits of repentance” (Matthew 3:8).
+But they don’t do them because they think they must to be acceptable to God.
+Rather they are motivated not out of fear of being rejected by God but out of joy and gratitude for already being accepted by God through faith in Jesus.
+They do good works not to be saved but because they are already saved.
+Scripture calls such works “fruits of repentance” (Matthew 3:8).

-In fact, just like Andy, this freedom from fear of being rejected motivates them to do more good works than they had done previously.
-That is because love is a stronger motivation than law.
+Like Andy, this freedom from fear of rejection motivates them to do more good works than they had done previously.
+That is because love is a stronger motivator than the law.
 Countless people can testify to that.
 For years they were motivated to try and do good by the command to keep the commandments.
-They thought they had to keep the commandments in order to remain worthy.
+They thought they had to keep the commandments to remain worthy.
 Then their eyes were open to the truth of their already being forgiven because of Jesus!
 Their hearts filled with love and gratitude for all that Jesus had done for them.
-They became even more eager to do good because love is stronger than law.
+They became even more eager to do good because love is stronger than the law.